 Report the incident immediately to the Centre Director/Principal and also the Designated Safeguarding Team at HO.
-Do not confront any person against whom an allegation has been made.
-The Designated Safeguarding Team will guide you and your team in dealing with any allegation or suspicion of abuse, and if applicable, report allegations and incidents of abuse to the LADO (Local Area Designated Officer) at the local County Council Children's Social Services.
+Use the Safeguarding Escalation Guide to find out who is in the HO Safeguarding team.

-If the Centre Director/Principal is the person against whom the allegation is made, the report should be made directly to the Designated Safeguarding Team at HO.
+- Do not confront any person against whom an allegation has been made. - The Designated Safeguarding Team will guide you and your team in dealing with any allegation or suspicion of abuse, and if applicable, report allegations and incidents of abuse to the LADO (Local Area Designated Officer) at the local County Council Children's Social Services. - If the Centre Director/Principal is the person against whom the allegation is made, the report should be made directly to the Designated Safeguarding Team at HO.